UV Kitchen Exhaust: Benefits Beyond Disinfection

 The UV radiation reacts with the air pulled through the kitchen hood exhaust during the photolysis process, also called photodissociation, where the photons break down the oxygen molecules into oxygen atoms.
 The oxygen atoms combine with any remaining oxygen molecules to form ozone molecules, which react with the organic compounds in the grease.

-This chemical reaction called ozonolysis, alters the grease organic compounds in the exhaust air to form easier-to-clean byproducts, specifically carbon dioxide and water vapor.
+This chemical reaction, called ozonolysis, alters the organic compounds in the grease found in the exhaust air to form byproducts that are easier to clean, specifically carbon dioxide and water vapor.
 Ozonolysis is proven to significantly reduce the buildup of grease deposits in both the grease exhaust duct and the hood exhaust system.

 Benefits of UV Lamps in Kitchen Hood Exhaust Systems

-Reducing grease buildup reduces the maintenance and cleaning required in a kitchen hood exhaust and also decreases the likelihood of grease fires occurring in the kitchen exhaust system.
-Ozone is known to eliminate foul odors in the air, thus ozonolysis helps to eliminate the odor that comes with built-up grease, which can occur quickly in busy commercial kitchens.
+Reducing grease buildup reduces the maintenance and cleaning required in a kitchen hood exhaust and decreases the likelihood of grease fires in the kitchen exhaust system.
+Ozone is known to eliminate foul odors in the air; thus, ozonolysis helps to eliminate the odor that comes with built-up grease, which can occur quickly in busy commercial kitchens.

-UV disinfection lamps in UV kitchen exhaust systems help restaurant owners to achieve many benefits including:
+UV sterilization lamps in kitchen exhaust systems help restaurant owners achieve many benefits, including:

 While UVC technology is safe and chemical-free, direct exposure to skin and eyes should be avoided.
 Safety measures that turn off the UV lights when the kitchen exhaust is turned off protect kitchen personnel.

-It is important to use reputable UVC germicidal lamps and hood exhaust systems to ensure the proper breakdown of molecules as well as ensure the safety of kitchen and restaurant workers.
+It is important to use reputable UVC germicidal lamps and hood exhaust systems to ensure the proper breakdown of molecules and the safety of kitchen and restaurant workers.
 UVC systems should be installed in kitchen hood exhausts with several interlocks, ensuring that the UV lights will turn off when the exhaust system is off or when a filter is removed to protect against human exposure.

 UVC Lamps for Restaurants and UV Kitchen Exhaust Systems

 LightSources is recognized worldwide as a leading manufacturer of high-tech UVC germicidal lamps.
-We support OEMs of all sizes with a wide selection of UVC germicidal lamps in various shapes and sizes as well as with custom-engineered solutions to meet your specifications.
+We support large and small OEMs, with a wide selection of UVC germicidal lamps in various shapes and sizes and custom-engineered solutions to meet your specifications.

 LAMP PRODUCT DATA: